 The Equality Challenge Unit, who runs the Athena SWAN Awards, attended the event and has produced a top tips sheet.

-We are a Your Life campaign signatory.
+Finally, we are a Your Life campaign signatory.
 Your Life is a three-year campaign to ensure the UK has the maths and science skills it needs to succeed in a competitive global economy.
 The campaign will do this by inspiring young people to study maths and science as a gateway to exciting and wide-ranging careers; and by helping employers recruit and retain talent, particularly women.